 Benjamin is a 7-year-old boy with Lennox Gastaut Syndrome, a severe form of epilepsy that is very difficult to treat.
-He experiences multiple types of seizures, including grand mal seizures where he stops breathing.
+He experiences grand mal seizures where he stops breathing.
 These seizures can occur without warning.

 As a result, when Benjamin is at school and away from his parents, he needs a one-on-one nurse to watch for seizure activity and to administer rescue medication.
 The school nurse splits her time between two elementary schools and cannot meet his needs.
-Medicaid provides the one-on-one nurse that allows Benjamin to attend school safely.
+Medicaid pays for a nurse to attend school with Benjamin.
+Because of Medicaid, Benjamin is able to attend school where he learns and thrives surrounded by his peers.

-Older Adults & Adults with Disabilities
+Medicaid Covers: Older Adults & Adults with Disabilities

-Susan & Grant Amway Chester County
+Susan & Grant Amway, Chester County